Nurse slams New Jersey order to quarantine her over Ebola concerns

 Before he came down with symptoms, Dr. Craig Spencer moved freely around the city, raising concern even though he was not considered contagious until his body temperature rose.

-All travelers from the Ebola zone must enter the United States through one of five large U.S. airports.
+All travellers from the Ebola zone must enter the United States through one of five large U.S. airports.
 Three of them are in New York, New Jersey and Illinois.

 The three-state directive was criticized as a "little bit draconian" by a senior U.S. health official on Sunday, and go well beyond the screening of any passengers coming from the three countries that have borne the brunt of Ebola.